Flood risk metrics

 Five metrics have been developed to support measuring improvements in flood risk management and resilience for all Queensland communities.
 Each metric seeks to capture aspirations of Flood Risk Management (FRM) practices prescribed under the QFRMF.
 The metrics have been developed by the Queensland Reconstruction Authority (QRA) in consultation with stakeholders.

 These metrics have been measured for all local government areas statewide to develop the 2020-2021 baseline metrics report.
-Annual progress reports against the baseline metrics will be presented to the Queensland Resilience Coordination Committee (QRCC).
-The first report will focus on projects and funding being delivered between 1 July 2021 to 30 June 2022.
+Annual progress reports are reported against the baseline metrics and presented to the newly-appointed State Recovery and Resilience Group.
+The first report focuses on projects and funding delivered between 1 July 2021 to 30 June 2022.

 QFRMF Metrics